UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ### Running Locally

 - In Rider, select a new build configuration for docker-compose, selecting the docker-compose.yml file.
 You should then be able to debug by pressing F5.
+- NOTE: The postgres instance runs on port 5432, which is the default postgres port.
+If you are running any other local postgres instance, it is likely they will fight for this port.

 ### Creating/updating the local database